PRI BOARD MEMBERS

 DIRECTORS ELECTED BY NON ASSET OWNERS

-Sandra Carlisle, Head of Responsible Investment, Newton Investment Management
+Sandra Carlisle, Head of Responsible Investment, HSBC Global Asset Management

 Peter Webster, Director of International Affairs, Vigeo Eiris & CEO EIRIS Foundation